awslabs/service-workbench-on-aws/docs/docs/user_guide/sidebar/common/studies/data_sources.md

 ## Removing External Studies ##
 Removing external Studies is not supported at this time and it will be available in a future release.

-To remove access to the data in the external study account, delete the CloudFormation stack in the AWS account.
+To remove access to the data in the external study account, delete the CloudFormation stack in the AWS account (specified in the "Onboarding an external Study account section above").
 This removes permissions enabling access to the data.